Resources

 Resilience is not a cost — it is a performance lever that protects revenue and working capital simultaneously.

-How AI enables resilient supply chain management
+How AI enables resilient Supply Chain management

 AI-driven planning solutions fundamentally change how resilience is built.